JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 This post is just describing the process to apply data analytics with crypto. **Not any recommendation or financial advice of any type.**
 {{< /callout >}}

-And some time ago I was having a look to this **amazing BlockChain/Solidity FreeCodeCamp course:**
+Some time ago I was having a look to this **amazing BlockChain/Solidity FreeCodeCamp course:**

 {{< youtube "gyMwXuJrbJQ" >}}

-Practical Blockchain:
+**Practical Blockchain:**
-- Parties that do not know each other can exchange value without a central authority.
+- Parties that do not know each other can **exchange value without a central authority**